 We do not have staff whose sole job is to interpret.
 Santa Cruz Behavioral Health standard is to provide services in the threshold language therefore we rarely use interpreters.
 When interpreters are needed, we work with medically qualified interpreter services interpreter services or bilingual mental health professional on our staff.
 For example, a bilingual mental health clinician who is facilitating an IEP school meeting may utilize an approved interpreter service or bilingual mental health staff to mee the language needs of attendees.
 This allows the bilingual facilitator to focus on their task and provide equitable and quality services.
 We offer trainings to staff on how to be effective interpreters, and how to use interpreters effectively.
 Interpreter services are also utilized for non-threshold languages and for sign language on an as-needed basis.
+In response to a recognized need for improved inclusivity and communication, we implemented the Mixteco translation service this year, reaffirming our commitment to ensuring effective access for all members of our community.

-The responses below were pulled from the Cultural Competence/Humility Questionnaire for FY 21-22 distributed to contracted CBO's and Civil Service BH programs within the county
+The responses below were pulled from the Cultural Competence/Humility Questionnaire for FY 22-23 distributed to contracted CBO's and Civil Service BH programs within the county

-17. Please describe your program's protocol(s) for analyzing data by client cultural and language needs to inform where certain cultural groups may be underserved, thereby.
+- 16. Please describe your program's protocol(s) for analyzing data by client cultural and language needs to inform where certain cultural groups may be underserved, thereby... - 4 Responses